Retro-Devils/Mugen-Pi-4/README.md

   - No more scripts it directly launches exes from retropie.

   - Qjoypad auto loads layout with same name as exe.

+# To install and setup you will need .

+- Internet connection.

+- A keyboard and have it set to your localization.

+- Joystick/controller/arcade buttons you want to use.

+- A usb mouse.

 # To Install

-- Open terminal (press f4 in retropie) type
+- Press f4 in retropie and  type

 curl -sSL https://git.io/Jz9O3 | bash

+- Press enter.
+A user interface should load.

 - Depending on your build and what you have/want installed select your option.
 If you don't know select mugem with all updates .

 - Go get a coffee/cigarette/drink this will take some time

-- If successful it will return to retropie with a new wine category , with default mugen inside of it .
+- If successful it will return to retropie with a new wine category, with default mugen inside of it .

+- Go to wine/wine-apps then launch wine desktop .

+- Let Wine update.

+- Install gecko and mono.
+It will prompt you .

 # For your Info